 About the Faroe Islands:

 The Faroe Islands is a group of 18 islands located in the middle of the North Atlantic between Iceland and Norway.
 The Faroese people are descendents of Norwegian Vikings who inhabited the Faroe Islands early in the ninth century.
 The official language is Faroese, which is derived from Old Norse, the language of the Vikings.
-The Faroe Islands has been a self-ruling part of the Danish Kingdom since 1948.
+The Faroe Islands has been a self-governing part of the Danish Kingdom since 1948.

 The population of the Faroe Islands is less than 50,000, of whom a third live in the capital, Tórshavn.
 Although the Faroe Islands is small and geographically isolated, it is a modern Scandinavian country, and Tórshavn has most of the amenities of a contemporary capital city.
-Like its Scandinavian neighbuors, the Faroe Islands is a social welfare state, and the population enjoys a high standard of living.
+Like its Scandinavian neighbors, the Faroe Islands is a social welfare state, and the population enjoys a high standard of living.

 In 2007, National Geographic Traveler magazine conducted a comprehensive survey of 111 islands.
-A panel of 522 well-travelled experts in sustainable tourism voted the Faroe Islands as the most appealing destination in the world.
+A panel of 522 well-traveled experts in sustainable tourism voted the Faroe Islands as the most appealing destination in the world.

 More information on the Faroe Islands can be found on: www.visitfaroeislands.com

 Short film on the origins of the Faroe Islands (made for Green-Gate Incoming):